-The newspaper's respected editor of 15 years, Peter Kaplan, resigned three years after Mr Kushner took over after the two clashed.
+The newspaper's respected editor of 15 years, Peter Kaplan, resigned three years after Mr Kushner took over following clashes between the two.

 Six other editors were recycled in quick succession over the next seven years, before Mr Kushner severed ties to the Observer as he joined the White House.